-- Analysis for reasonableness of the expected outcomes of the most significant tax and legal proceedings. - Assessment of possible contingencies relating to compliance with the tax obligations for all the years open to inspection, of the communications with the regulatory bodies and analysis of the ongoing regulatory inspections. - Obtaining confirmation letters from external and internal lawyers and external tax advisors who work with the Bank and performing alternative procedures.
+- Analysis for reasonableness of the expected outcomes of the most significant tax and legal proceedings. - Assessment of possible contingencies relating to compliance with the tax obligations for all the years open to inspection, of the communications with the regulatory bodies and analysis of the ongoing regulatory inspections. - Sending, obtaining and analysing, if any, audit confirmation letters from external and internal lawyers and external tax advisors who work with the Bank or performing alternative procedures if confirmations are not received.

-Analysis of the recognition and reasonableness of the provisions recorded.
+- Analysis of the recognition and reasonableness of the provisions recorded. - Verifying the adequacy of the information disclosed in the annual accounts in accordance with applicable regulations.